Artist Statement

 I choose to work in two primary capacities as an artist.
 I have a socially engaged practice and a personal experimental practice.

-In my socially engaged work I focus on fostering integrative somatic resilience for trauma in individuals and in groups.
+In my socially engaged work I focus on fostering integrative embodied resilience for trauma in individuals and in groups.
 This work takes shape through education, alternative & holistic counseling, group trauma healing, and public community performance work.

 In my personal practice, I work primarily in the medium of experimental video and filmmaking.What I love about working with a camera is reflected in this sentiment by Rouzbeh Rashidi: